FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/chargeclass.md

 ## Description

-Indicates whether the row represents a regular charge or a correction to one or more previous charges, its primary use is for differentiating refunds from normal usage.
+Indicates whether the row represents a correction to one or more *charges* already invoiced in previous billing periods.

 ## Content Constraints